-- Torn Meniscus – this injury is the result of trauma caused by forceful twisting or hyper-flexing of the knee joint.
+- Torn Meniscus – The result of trauma caused by forceful twisting or hyper-flexing of the knee joint.
 The symptoms generally include pain, swelling, popping and an inability for the knee to support a person weight.
 Treatment includes therapy to strengthen the muscles that stabilize the knee but when these measure are ineffective, surgery may be required.

-- Knee Fracture – as with any type of broken bone, a knee fracture can have varying degrees.
-A kneecap fracture can happen at the top, center, or bottom and can happen in more than one area.
-They are generally caused by a direct blow.
+- Knee Fracture – As with any type of broken bone, a knee fracture can have varying degrees.
+Generally caused by a direct blow, a kneecap fracture can happen at the top, center, or bottom and can happen in more than one area.
 Symptoms include bruising, swelling, inability to walk or straighten the leg.
-Depending on the severity and location, surgery may or may not be required.
+The location and severity of the fracture dictates whether or not it requires surgery to heal.

 - Torn ACL – this injury occurs when the anterior cruciate ligament tears away from the knee joint.
 This can be extremely painful and potentially debilitating.
 Depending on the severity of the injury, therapy for rehabilitation can take 3 to 6 months.
 However, it can take 6 to 9 months to heal if surgery is required.

 - MCL Tear – this is a sprain or tear to the medial collateral ligament.
 This ligament connects the thighbone to the lower leg.
 When injured, symptoms include pain, stiffness, and swelling.
 The pain can range from mild to sever, depending on the extent of the damage.
-This injury can often be treated without surgery, unless the ligament is torn in a way that it cannot heal.
+It is possible to treat without surgery, unless the ligament is torn in a way that it cannot heal.

 Knee injuries that result from automobile collisions can be serious.
 If you need weeks or months to recover, you will have to deal with lost wages.
 You may not be able to do the same work as you once did, resulting in loss of earning capacity.
 Knee injuries can affect you in ways you would not have otherwise imagined.